-• With the pump running, the packing gland should be adjusted to permit 40 to 60 drops per minute leakage.
+The packing gland should be adjusted to permit 40 to 60 drops per minute leakage while pump is running.
 This is required for shaft lubrication.
 After initial start up, additional packing and adjustment may be required.
 Pumps with mechanical seals require no adjustment.

-M. MECHANICAL SEALS
+L. MECHANICAL SEALS

-All PACO Type L pumps that are equipped with mechanical seals are matched to conditions for which the pump was sold.
+PACO mechanical seals are matched to conditions for which the pump was sold.
+Unlike Packing, mechanical seals require no field adjustments.
 Observe the following precautions to avoid seal damage and obtain maximum seal life: